zjunlp/DiagnoseRE/README.md

 # DiagnoseRE

-This repository is the official implementation of [On Robustness and Bias Analysis of BERT-based Relation Extraction]().
+This repository is the official implementation of the CCKS2021 paper [On Robustness and Bias Analysis of BERT-based Relation Extraction](https://arxiv.org/pdf/2009.06206.pdf).

 ## Requirements